This tiny Austin cemetery has been here for 162 years. Will construction force it out?

 Now, giant mounds of dirt loom over the cemetery.
 Flyovers are being built right through the area.
 So our question-askers wondered what’s next for the cemetery: “Are they building over it?
 Are they building around it?
 Are they going to move it?”

-“The plan all along has been to leave it where it is and not to impact it and to work around it,” says Steve Pustelnyk from the Central Texas Regional Mobility Authority, which is doing construction work at the 71/183 interchange.
+“The plan all along has been to leave it where it is and not to impact it and to work around it,” said Steve Pustelnyk from the Central Texas Regional Mobility Authority, which is doing construction work at the 71/183 interchange.
 “At this point, I would assume it will be left there for some time to come.”

 In the meantime, the cranes, dump trucks and bulldozers rumble nearby, and the weeds have taken over the cemetery again.

-“I hope they leave it just like it is,” James White says.
+“I hope they leave it just like it is,” James White said.
 “And when they’re finished with all the construction out there, I hope they put up a real nice fence.
 A fence that is deserving of them.”

 I couldn't help but notice the parallels between James and his ancestors.